emmadebarros/Apollo-Travels/README.md

 username: frida@admin.ca
 password: Frida123

-To experiment the use of Middleware and Sessions, that are implemented to make sure that a regular user can't access admin functionalities, try accessing <http://apollo.ipd24.ca/admin> as a regular user and try accessing <http://apollo.ipd24.ca/booking> without being signed in.
+To experiment the use of Middleware and Sessions, implemented to make sure that a regular user can't access admin functionalities, try accessing <http://apollo.ipd24.ca/admin> as a regular user and try accessing <http://apollo.ipd24.ca/booking> without being signed in.

 Also make sure to checkout the [Deposit](http://apollo.ipd24.ca/bookingdeposit) page!